George Stetter

-George Stetter (born April 29, 1945) was a Canadian football player who played for the Montreal Alouettes and Ottawa Rough Riders.
+George Stetter (born April 29, 1945) is an American former professional football player who played for the Montreal Alouettes and Ottawa Rough Riders.
 He won the Grey Cup in 1968 with Ottawa.
 He previously played college football at the University of Virginia.

+Raised in the Wanamassa section of Ocean Township, Monmouth County, New Jersey, Stetter played prep football at Asbury Park High School.